Kahu-Bootcamp-2018/Phase-0/ee/brian-ho/1-reflection.md

 # What could I have done to improve?

 I stumbled and procrastinate when in section related to time tracking.
 I guess I was really afraid to track my own time.
 I would like to make time tracking my long term habit.
+I was also slow down at the cultural reflection part when listening to Shereef’s.
+It looks like I have difficulty to focus on listening when all the thing in the video is Shereef's face.
+This is also the part that I need to improve, be an active listener while looking at someone's eyes.